-Imagine waking up one morning, logging into your online investment account, and discovering that someone had accessed your account, locked you out, and opened a series of illegal trades that were diminishing in value by thousands of dollars per day.
+Imagine waking up one morning, logging into your online investment account, and discovering that an unknown person had gained access to your account and opened a series of new, illegal short trades that were diminishing in value by thousands of dollars per day.

-Below are screenshots of the Options Pricing Models’ projections for the specific trades Mr. Klink opened in Taylor’s accounts.
+Below are the Options Pricing Models’ projections for the specific trades Mr. Klink had opened in Taylor’s accounts.

-“This nightmare continued for nearly six weeks, at which time Mr. Klink closed the last of his illegal trades for a net loss of more than $185,000.
-What had taken me 40 years to build up was wiped out in as many days.
+“This pattern continued for nearly six weeks, at which time Mr. Klink closed the last of his illegal trades for a net loss of more than $185,000.
+Bam!
+Just like that.
+What had taken me 40 years to save up was wiped out in as many days.